Have more questions? Submit a request

 Pros of Bulk provisioning

-• no need to use Verification Code and perform a "manual" verification process
+- no need to use a Verification Code and perform a "manual" verification process

 Cons of Bulk provisioning

-• requires working Internet connection for finishing the setup
+- requires a working Internet connection to finish the setup

-• requires knowing device unique identifier (MAC address or serial number) upfront
+- requires knowing the device's unique identifier (MAC address or serial number) upfront